slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The only thing that gives orders is balls.' -- Tony Montana*

+Good leaders are leaders that grew up in the hierarchy.

-People want leadership positions because they want autonomy and influence.
+People seek leadership positions because they want autonomy and influence.
 Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.

 > *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*

-### Hints

-- Know when to speak and when don’t.
-- Know how to create a vision of where they want to go.
-'I’m not here to help; I’m here to learn.'
-- Are part of the team.
-'No one is smarter than a small group.'
-- Make people feel as part of a family.
-- Good leaders are leaders that grow up in the hierarchy.
-- In order to be successful you will probably have to build a team of successful people to support you.
-You need them to be paid well and well taken care of.
-You must make it easy for them to succeed and you must teach them how to do it.
-You won’t do it alone.
-Put employees before customers.
-- Always be clear and specific about what you expect from other people.
-You can not expect from them what you haven’t articulated…usually many times and in writing.
-Also plan for them to fail you.
-- When someone is out of line, don’t let it slide too far.
-If you let someone treat your poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
-What could have been very small is now a real problem that may compromise your relationship, business.